 with regulator $R_k$ suppressing fluctuations with momenta $p\lesssim k$ and $\Gamma_k^{(2)}$ the full field-dependent Hessian.
 Employing a three-dimensional Litim regulator and projecting \eqref{eq:Wetterich} onto local four and six fermion operators in the color-singlet scalar-pseudoscalar, isoscalar-vector, and determinant channels defines the running couplings.
 Introducing the quark wave-function renormalization $Z_q(k)$ and the dimensionless combinations as

 The projected beta functions read as

-where the positive constants $(c_{SV},c_{SK},c_{VS},d_K,\tilde d_K)$ reflect Fierz traces and projection combinatorics, while the fermionic threshold functions $\ell_F^{(n)}$ encode decoupling with finite masses and the Polyakov background.
-The leading threshold entering one-loop fermionic boxes assumes the explicit form
+where the positive constants $(c_{SV},c_{SK},c_{VS},d_K,\tilde d_K)$ reflect Fierz traces and projection combinatorics and evaluate to unity in the unit-normalized zero-momentum projector convention adopted here.
+The fermionic threshold functions $\ell_F^{(n)}$ encode decoupling with finite masses and the Polyakov background. {For the operator basis of Eq.~\eqref{eq:tHooft} and the standard zero-momentum projection with $\mathrm{Tr}(\lambda_a\lambda_b)=2\delta_{ab}$ and unit-normalized Dirac projectors in the scalar, vector, and determinantal channels, the projection constants in Eqs.~\eqref{eq:Wetterich}-\eqref{eq:flowgS} take the numerical values listed in Table~\ref{tab:frg_proj_constants}.

+} { The unity values in Table~\ref{tab:frg_proj_constants} are not an approximation.
+They follow from the stated zero-momentum projection convention with $\mathrm{Tr}(\lambda_a\lambda_b)=2\delta_{ab}$ and unit-normalized Dirac projectors in the scalar, vector, and determinantal channels.
+Equivalently, the operator basis in Eq.~\eqref{eq:tHooft} together with the projector normalization is chosen such that the overlap matrix between the projected vertices and the basis operators is the identity.
+With this choice, all purely numerical Fierz/combinatorial prefactors can be absorbed into the definitions of $(G_S,G_V,K)$ (or, equivalently, into the projector normalization), leaving the physical content of the flow unchanged.
+We keep the symbols $(c_{SV},c_{SK},c_{VS},d_K,\tilde d_K)$ explicit in Eqs.~\eqref{eq:flowgS}-\eqref{eq:flowK} to facilitate translation to alternative normalization conventions, in which these constants simply rescale together with the corresponding UV boundary conditions. } The leading threshold entering one-loop fermionic boxes assumes the explicit form

 with $n_\Phi^\pm$ the Polyakov-modified Fermi distributions